 Following the recent admission by SANRAL Spokesman, Mr Vusi Mona (Fin24, 3rd December 2015) that SANRAL have only collected less than 1% (R40 million) of the outstanding e-toll debt during the first month of the e-toll discount dispensation, OUTA is now convinced that the e-Toll scheme has officially collapsed.

-According to Mark Ridgeway, the COO of ETC, (25 November 2015 – Business Report), the outstanding debt by those members of the public who were not paying e-tolls was R5,9 billion, calculated at the 60% discounted tariffs.
+According to Mark Ridgeway, the COO of ETC, (25 November 2015 – Business Report), the outstanding debt by those supporters of the public who were not paying e-tolls was R5,9 billion, calculated at the 60% discounted tariffs.
 In OUTA’s opinion, SANRAL’s latest dispensation, which offers the public a 60% discount if they settled their outstanding debt over six months between November 2015 and April 2016, is their latest desperate attempt to lure the defiant public back on board.

 “Their dispensation offer is supported by another multi-million rand marketing campaign and kicked into play on the 2 November, and has clearly been a disaster, if it has only managed to raise a dismal R40 million, which is less than 1%, of the outstanding debt,” says Wayne Duvenage, Chairman of the Opposition to Urban Tolling Alliance.
 “November was the first and most critical month of the dispensation, during which time SANRAL needed to see a significant uptake of their discounted offer, to convince their bosses that the scheme might be sustainable.”